Black Bean Dip Recipes

 black bean dip

 Black bean dip recipes are more than acceptable for people managing their weight.
-All beans are low glycemic and have so much fiber they are great to eat on a weight loss program!
+All beans are low glycemic and have so much fiber they are fine to eat on a weight loss program!
 You do need to use low fat sour cream but it's still rich and very tasty.

 • 2 cups cooked black beans or one 15 oz. can well drained beans